EU politicians vote for tough oil, gas anti-corruption law

 | BRUSSELS

-BRUSSELS European Union legislators voted for draft anti-corruption law, echoing rigorous U.S. rules to make oil, gas and mining firms declare payments they make to resource-rich governments.
+BRUSSELS European Union legislators have voted for a draft anti-corruption law, echoing rigorous U.S. rules to make oil, gas and mining firms declare payments they make in resource-rich nations.

 Pressure has mounted on the EU to take a tough line after the U.S. regulator in August set demanding rules for U.S.-listed firms.

-EU-based resource companies would have to disclose payments made at project level, as well as at country level, which campaigners say is essential to ensuring transparency.

-In contrast to the U.S. rules, the European Parliament is also proposing to include the forestry industry, as well as requiring country-level reporting for the banking, construction and telecommunication sectors.
+In contrast to the U.S. rules, the European Union is also proposing to include the forestry industry and banking, construction and telecommunication sectors on a less detailed level than for extractive industries.

 "Today's vote brings us one step closer to helping citizens harness the often vast natural resource wealth of their countries to finance the fight against extreme poverty, disease and hunger, and the transformation of their economies to build opportunity for all," said Eloise Todd, Brussels director of campaign group ONE.

-ONE campaigns against poverty, especially in Africa, where resource wealth is concentrated in the hands of an elite and for millions, the resources are a curse rather than a blessing.
+ONE campaigns against poverty, especially in Africa, where resource wealth is concentrated in the hands of a rich elite, meaning for millions the resources are a curse rather than a blessing.

-Another campaign group Publish What You Pay said, if passed, the EU proposals should help to ensure benefits of payments, such as royalties, signature and production bonuses or licence fees are shared.
+Another campaign group, Transparency International, said Tuesday's votes should help to ensure benefits of payments, such as royalties, signature and production bonuses or licence fees are shared.

-"Sunshine is the best disinfectant," Joseph Williams, senior advocacy and communications officer, said.
-"This legislation will bring greater disclosure to the natural resource sector, which has for too long been shrouded in secrecy."
+"Wealth in some of the poorest countries should no longer stay in the hands of corrupt elites, politicians and industry insiders," said Jana Mittermaier, director of the Transparency International EU office.

 Others who have lent their voice to the call for a strong stance include Kofi Annan, the former U.N. secretary general who last week cited the example of labour unrest sweeping South Africa's platinum belt as an added reason to crack down on corruption.